Grace Hoadley Dodge: Philanthropy

-Throughout her life, and in death, Grace donated millions of dollars and years of service to philanthropic work.
+She donated millions of dollars and years of service to philanthropic work.
 She was instrumental in forming the Kitchen Garden Association, which became the Industrial Education Association.
 She was the main source of funds, and first treasurer, for the New York College for the Training of Teachers, which became Teachers College, and subsequently a school of Columbia University.

-Committed to helping working girls, Dodge organized the first Working Girls Society among a group of silk workers in 1884.
+Committed to helping working girls, she organized the first Working Girls Society among a group of silk workers in 1884.
 According to Dodge, the specific objectives of the Society were to "furnish pleasant rooms where its members can pass the evening; to organize classes for mutual enjoyment and improvement; to collect a circulating library for use of members; and to develop co-operative measures which shall be for the benefit of the members."

 On February 16, 1885, eleven of the clubs in New York City united to form the Association of Working Girls' Societies, with Dodge as founder and driving force.
 She negotiated the merger of two opposing young women's groups into the Young Women's Christian Association (YWCA) of the United States.
 She also organized the Travelers Aid Society of New York in 1907 to protect female travelers from falling victim to vice, especially the so-called "white slave traffic" (the coercion of white women into prostitution).
 She had called for the creation of a National Travelers' Aid Society, but died before this could be accomplished.

 The Grace Dodge Career and Technical Education High School, named in her honor, was located in the Bronx, New York.
 It closed its doors in 2015.

 Personal life

-Grace died at her family home, 262 Madison Avenue in Manhattan, on December 27, 1914.
-Dodge left an estate valued at $6,977,747 of which $1,500,000 was bequeathed directly to religious, charitable, and educational institutions.
+Grace Hoadley Dodge died at her family home, 262 Madison Avenue in Manhattan, on December 27, 1914, aged 58.
+She left an estate valued at $6,977,747 of which $1,500,000 was bequeathed directly to religious, charitable, and educational institutions.
 Among her estate was her home, known as Greystone, and various artworks, including a landscape painting by Homer Dodge Martin, a painting called The River of Light by Frederic Edwin Church (inherited from her father), a landscape with pool and cattle by James McDougal Hart, Valley, Hills, and Stream by Alexander Helwig Wyant, and A Girl with Basket and Pigeons.